stat545ubc-2021/functions-YFL-UBC/assignment-1.md

     #' @param numerical The variable to be plotted on the y-axis.
 It should
     #' not require any scaling prior to plotting.
     #'
+    #' @param plot A numerical scalar.
+Number of levels of the categorical to be
+    #' plotted.
+    #'
     #' @param min_sample_size A numerical scalar.
 Minimum group size to include
     #' for plotting.
 Low sample size may produce highly skewed boxplots.
     #'